Check which travel insurance covers COVID-19 (test and treatment abroad). Or buy the Heymondo plan with a 5% discount.

 12. Fifth Avenue and St. Patrick’s Cathedral, two more extraordinary places to go in NYC

-Besides all of the wonderful things to see in NYC, you’ll also find lots of luxury shops, especially along Fifth Avenue.
+Besides all of the wonderful things to see in NYC, you’ll also find lots of luxury shops, especially along Fifth Avenue, one of the most famous streets in NYC.
 This is perhaps the most famous avenue in the city, and while it’s known for its glamorous clientele, it’s also close to several New York City attractions.

 Extending from Washington Square Park in Greenwich Village to 143rd Street in Harlem, Fifth Avenue is full of boutiques, shops, historic homes, and high-end apartments.
 Enjoy window-shopping and browsing stores like Gucci, Louis Vuitton, and Versace, and walk past the mansions on Millionaire’s Row, between 59th and 96th Streets.